observo/ProcessSynchronization/ReadMe.md

 Good Software requires to understand Lock and Synchronization very well.
 See http://web.mit.edu/6.031/www/sp19/classes/21-locks/

+The aaa.txt has No Header.
+The ccc.txt has Header.
+The xaa.txt has Header.

 Open a Terminal in Linux(Ubuntu) by pressing Alt+Ctl+T.
 The Compilation Commands are-